anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-database1.md

 and then your **Carleton** password.
 This is where you will be running your code going forward.

 ### Step 4: Getting set up
 Accept the Database Lab Git Classroom assignment through Moodle and clone the starter repository onto `stearns` as you usually do.
-You will need to enter the PAT that you made at the start of class for your password:
+You will need to **enter the PAT that you made at the start of class for your password**.

 ```bash
 git clone [URL of repository]
 ```

 In this starter repository I've included the `Pokemon.csv` dataset along with a smaller section of it (`Pokemon_small.csv`) for you to work with initially.
 It is a good idea to always work with a subset of your data at first as you are figuring things out!

+**Make sure to `cd` into your git repository at this point.**

 ## Working in your database
 You're now ready to create the first table in your database.
 In this class you'll have both an individual database and a team database.
 Today, you'll be creating a practice table about Pokemon in your individual database.